 There is an opportunity for improvement in every department within your business or role.
 Though change can be overwhelming to consider, small steps can make a drastic difference toward gaining efficiencies back into your business and gearing towards profitability.
 What is more important is getting a plan in motion and identifying how to place value on what matters most to your business.

 At Agile Frameworks, we like to talk about change management as readiness – i.e., what can you do to get ready to implement something new to break down the status quo in managing and delivering engineering services?

-Below are 8 ways to elevate your engineering services offerings as we migrate into the new year:
+Below are 8 ways to elevate your engineering services offerings:

-A massive challenge within the engineering services vertical is performance risk, which is always with us in the industry and recently magnified by the tragic condominium collapse in Florida.
+A massive challenge within the engineering services vertical is performance risk, which is always with us in the industry.
 To avoid this risk, it is becoming consistently imperative that we need to get work done right, the first time.

 Competitive pressure is building in the industry.
 There is a distinct increase in merger and acquisition activity, so whether you are being acquired or are an acquirer, or if you just want to stay independent, the impact of being able to produce profitable growth is critical to your business valuation.